First Pitch: New Mavs Coach Kidd to Display ‘Baseball Love’ with Rangers

 “I don't know if I was good enough to make the team, but I worked out with the guys and it was a lot of fun."

-Now comes a third chapter in his Dallas journey, with a side trip to Arlington.
+Now comes the third chapter in his Dallas journey, with a side trip to Arlington.

 “When I was with the Nets (as a player), we used to have a softball game and I thought that was the biggest thing, like playing in a regular-season game.”

-The Rangers - as much as they are struggling - don’t need that level of participation from him on Tuesday.
+As much as they are struggling, the Rangers don’t need that level of participation from him on Tuesday.
 One good pitch, and maybe some Hall-of-Fame rub-off positivity will be enough.